pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 :sync: produces

-If your task has multiple products, group them in one container like a dictionary (recommended), tuples, lists or a more nested structures.
+If your task has multiple products, group them in one container like a dictionary (recommended), tuples, lists, or more nested structures.

 ```{literalinclude} ../../../docs_src/tutorials/defining_dependencies_products_multiple1_produces.py
 ```